VincentPiegsa/ExcelToLaTeX/README.md

 # ExcelToLaTeX
-Convert Excel-Sheets to LaTeX tables
+Convert Excel-Sheets to LaTeX tables via a Python interface.